The best Cricut machines

 Reasons to avoid

-Design and performance: The device has a unique curved heat plate that matches perfectly the dimensions of canvas caps loved by sports fans.
-It automatically heats to the required temperatures and using the Hat Pressing Form template, a kind of moulding, that comes with the gadget, you can easily press on your designs directly onto a cap.
+Design and performance: The device has a unique curved heat plate that matches perfectly with the dimensions of canvas caps loved by sports fans.
+It automatically heats to the required temperatures when given instructions from the Cricut Heat app, and if using the Hat Pressing Form template (a kind of moulding that comes with the gadget), you can easily press your designs directly onto a cap.

-Because of the heat transfer process designs you transfer onto a cap will last, are washable, and won't flake.
-For the best results, you'll need to use Cricut's own materials, such as its infusible inks, which from my experience can be expensive.
+Compatibility: Because of the heat transfer process, any designs you transfer onto a cap will last, be washable, and won't flake.
+For the best results, you'll need to use Cricut's own materials, such as its infusible inks or HTV, which aren't cheap.

-The Cricut Hat Press may be a one-use device but for many, it's a great one-use.
-If you're keen to expand your crafting to include commercial-quality hat and cap designs then this is a good option.
+Pain point: The Cricut Hat Press is expensive for a one-use device, but for many, it's a great one-use.
+If you're keen to expand your crafting to include commercial-quality hat and cap designs, then this is a good option.

 How to choose the best Cricut machine